dsuz/MousePositionInSceneWindow/README.md

 # MousePositionInSceneWindow

 ## Overview
 This tool allows to know the mouse pointer position in Unity Editor's scene window when designing scenes.
-Shows the position where the ray hits collider while the ray is casted from scene view camera to the mouse pointer position.
+Shows the 3D position where the ray hits collider while the ray is casted from scene view camera to the mouse pointer position.
+This won't work for 2D mode of scene window.

 ## Install
 1. Import MousePointerPositionInSceneView.cs into your project.